-Income taxes and Tax return
+Income taxes and tax return

 To fill in the online form, you need a document which overviews all your annual earnings (jaaropgave) from your employer.
-The time period for submitting your annual income tax return is from March 1 to April 30.
+The time period for submitting your annual income tax return is from March 1st to April 30th.

 Payroll tax (loonheffing)

 Payroll tax is tax and other contributions that are withheld from an employee’s salary by the employer, which saves the employee from having to pay them later as income tax.
-The payroll tax levy is made up of tax on your salary (wage tax or loonbelasting) and national insurance contributions for pensions, unemployment allowance and other Dutch benefits and allowances.
+The payroll tax is made up of tax on your salary (wage tax or loonbelasting) and national insurance contributions for pensions, unemployment allowance and other Dutch benefits and allowances.
 Your payroll tax is deducted from your salary every month.
 It's important for expats to keep the deduction in mind when discussing salary and employment contract terms for a new job.